 Can You Explain these Strange Snaps?

-These photos are from my news column about paranormal images.
+These haunted house photographs are from my news column about paranormal images.
 Some I can explain but others are a bit more difficult to understand.
 Take a look at the enlargements by clicking on the images here and give me your assessment at the bottom of the page.
-If you have a spooky snap from a haunted house or location please send it to me at my column for Fate & Fortune Magazine.
+If you have a spooky snap from a haunted house or location please send it to me at my newspaper column.
 There’s a link to the website on my biography page.

 SENDER SAYS: I was doing some renovation work to my old house and took before and after photos.
-The photo was taken three years ago on a disposable camera.
+The haunted house photographs were taken three years ago on a disposable camera.
 When we downloaded the pictures onto the computer, we saw the spooky face in the window on this particular snap.
 We used to hear odd sounds in the house like money rolling around so it may have been haunted, but we don’t know who the man might be.
 Do you think we’ve captured a real ghost?

 The Ghostly Haunted Room